Anrew456/react-native-callkit/README.md

 npm run ios
 ```

-> CallKit does not work in the iOS Simulator.
-Use a physical device.
+> CallKit's native call UI is unavailable in the iOS Simulator.
+The app builds and Room connections work, but to test incoming/outgoing call flows you need a physical device.

 ### Android